-Falling in love with someone you’ve never met makes dating extra harder.
-They send each other love messages, take cute selfies, and have deep phone talks.
+Falling in love with someone you’ve never met makes dating extra hard.
+They send each other love messages, take adorable selfies, and have deep phone talks.

 Then the details get suspect.
-One of them notices that their beloved can’t make video chat or meet up because their camera is damaged or they’re always busy with work, for weeks, months, or years.
+One of them notices that their beloved can’t make video chat or meet because their camera is damaged or they’re always busy with work for weeks, months, or years.

 “Catfish: The TV Show” helps people in questionable online relationships determine if one or both are being catfished.
 Each episode is an emotional rollercoaster as the hosts reveal shocking secrets that upend relationships.

-Since its 2012 MTV debut, audiences have been hooked.
+The show has captivated audiences since its 2012 MTV debut.
 Here are some startling show facts.
 Let’s explore “Catfish: The TV Show” trivia that diehard fans may not know.

 People loved “Catfish,” a 2010 documentary.
-The film stars catfishee Nev Schulman.
-Schulman told Page Six in 2020 that “catfished was sort of the finest thing that ever happened to me.”
-“A lot of people haven’t seen [the documentary] or don’t even realize that I’m hosting the program because I got catfished in sort of a pretty dramatic fashion back in 2008.”
+The film stars catfished Nev Schulman.
+In 2020, Schulman told Page Six, “Catfished was the best thing that ever happened to me.”
+“A lot of people haven’t seen the documentary or don’t even realise that I’m hosting it because I got catfished in a pretty dramatic fashion back in 2008.”

 Schulman fell for a Facebook woman in the film.
-He thought her name was Megan that her younger sister Abby was an art prodigy.
+He thought her name was Megan and that her younger sister Abby was an art prodigy.
 He drove from New York to Michigan to meet Megan and her family, but they didn’t exist.
 Angela, a married 40-year-old, invented it.
-Vince told Schulman a story that inspired the film, TV series, and phrase “catfishing.”
+Vince told Schulman a story that inspired the film and TV series, as well as the phrase “catfishing.”

 He stated inactive live cod delivered from Asia to North America would become mushy and disgusting.
 Catfish in the tanks nip their tails, keeping them busy.
 “Dull and boring if we didn’t have someone biting at our fins,” he said, comparing Angela to a catfish.
 Henry W. Nevinson’s 1913 book “Essays in Rebellion” resembles Vince’s account.